Quantum Coordination without Conditioning under Restricted Information: Quantum Implementability under Restricted Information

 \subsection{Limitations of Quantum Implementations}

-While quantum correlations extend the class of distributions that can be implemented under restricted information, this extension is inherently limited.
-The limitation applies equally to the diagonal constructions of Theorem~\ref{thm1}, the discordant constructions of Theorem~\ref{thm2}, and the general quantum model of Section~\ref{QuanExt}.

-Unlike classical conditioning under perfect recall, quantum correlations are fixed in advance in the shared state \(\rho\).
-The choice of measurement at each stage \(k\) may depend only on the available information \(Y_k\); agents cannot choose different measurement bases based on distinctions in history that are hidden behind \(Y_k\).
+Quantum implementations remain limited because the shared state \(\rho\) is fixed in advance.
+At each stage \(k\), the choice of measurement can depend only on the locally available information \(Y_k\); agents cannot adapt their measurements based on distinctions in history that are hidden behind \(Y_k\).